The basics of campus information security boil down to the following three concerns: Protecting Yourself, Protecting Devices, and Protecting Data

 - Personal health insurance information

-- Protection Level 3 is reserved for data that creates extensive "shared-fate" risk between multiple sensitive systems, e.g., enterprise credential stores, backup data systems, and central system management consoles.
-This scenario would be deemed to have an "extreme" adverse impact.
+- UC P4 pertains to Information and IT Resources requiring the highest level of confidentiality or integrity, including Notice-Triggering data and "Shared-Fate" data and systems. e.g., enterprise credential stores, backup data systems, and central system management consoles.
+This scenario would be deemed to have a "high" adverse impact.

 Protection Profile Requirements